 - Background and Collection Overview Give the class a description of the history of the collection.
 What are the notable events in the collection’s history?
 Who or what were its founders?
 From where did it receive its initial donations and funding, and how does it receive funding today?
 What are its collection principles?
 What are the boundaries and guidelines of the collection?
 Describe its physical environment, building, architecture, layout.
 How are objects arranged?
 Give the class a comprehensive overview of details such as these and how they matter to the characteristics of the collection.

-- Descriptions of TWO to THREE Objects in the Collection Choose two objects that you think best represent the collection.
+- Descriptions of ONE or TWO Objects in the Collection Choose objects that you think best represent the collection.
 These can either be famous objects for which the collection is well-known, or they can be more obscure items that nonetheless represent something that you see as the core of the collection.
 Give a rich and detailed description of the object, including its physical features and history.
 How did the collection come to hold this object?
 Who has owned it previously?
 Also, explain why you think this object fits in this collection, how the object has changed meaning from its origins now that it is a part of the collection, and (if you can) describe how the object is displayed in the current collection.

-- Blog Post You and your collaborators should prepare a post that gives a short but meaningful introduction to your collection (about 800 words).
+- Blog Post You and your collaborators should prepare a post that gives a short but meaningful introduction to your collection (about 300-500 words).
 What have been the important findings of your research into this collection?
 If someone were to visit the collection, what suggestions do you have for them?
 Your post should also include a bibliography of all the sources you used for this project.
 Please be creative in putting together your bibliography—you can include traditional scholarly sources like books and essays, but also multimedia (film, documentary) or even people to follow on Twitter or blogs on your topic.
-Blog post is due by class time on the 13th.
+Blog post is due by class time on the day you present.

 - Presentation In class, I want you to imagine that you are a group of collection curators who are taking our class on a virtual tour of your collection.
 Use images, video, and anything else you can think of to make it feel like an immersive experience.
 Don’t simply read from your research–share with the class what you have learned by telling us the story of the collection you have selected and the research you have done on your topic in an interesting and informative way.
 Be creative and have fun with your presentation!